No headway in getting QAU land vacated from grabbers

 The QAU claims at least 200 acres of its land valuing around Rs1.6 billion has long been illegally occupied by villagers and encroachers.

-According to Dr Ilhan Niaz, spokesman for the QAU, the university wrote a letter to the CDA for nomination of its members for the joint working group shortly after the CDA chairman's visit to the campus but it has yet to receive any feedback or follow-up on the matter.
+According to Dr Ilhan Niaz, spokesman for the Quaid-i-Azam University, the university wrote a letter to the CDA for nomination of its members for the joint working group shortly after the CDA chairman's visit to the campus but it has yet to receive any feedback or follow-up on the matter.

 He told 'The News' on Saturday that the QAU vice-chancellor had separately authorised the university's Resident Officer, Dr Wasim Ahmad, to begin clearing fresh encroachments in Kot Hatial area, where the latest land grabbing was reported on Oct 30.